dailymotion/hands-on-diagnosing-golang-apps/signals/README.md

 ## SIGABRT signal

-Here, we can touch the first thing that is specific to go applications: by default, the go runtime handles the `SIGABRT` (or `ABRT`) signal by printing the stack trace to stderr and killing the process.
+Here, we touch the first thing that is specific to go applications: by default, the go runtime handles the `SIGABRT` (or `ABRT`) signal by printing the stack trace to stderr and killing the process.

 So if you ever find yourself in front of a "stucked" go application that doesn't answer anymore, instead of "just" killing it, you should at least send it the `SIGABRT` signal so that it prints its stack trace.
 That might help the developers to investigate the issue.